 By mid-1946, both plans were changing.
 New Chevrolet general manager Nicholas Dreystadt, previously general manager of Cadillac, sided with the faction who felt the existing Chevrolet was already getting too big, while complaining that the Cadet program was becoming too complex and costly to build.
 The enlarged A-body Chevrolet was abandoned, and the Cadet was finally canceled in May 1947.

 As it finally emerged, the 1949 Chevrolet was a bit smaller than the ’48.
-You couldn’t really called it “downsized,” but it shrank an inch in wheelbase, to 115 inches, and about three-quarters of an inch in overall length, to 196.94 inches (an inch longer for wagons), although the ’49 was 1.4 inches wider than the ’48.
+You couldn’t really call it “downsized,” but it shrank an inch in wheelbase, to 115 inches, and about three-quarters of an inch in overall length, to 196.94 inches (an inch longer for wagons), although the ’49 was 1.4 inches wider than the ’48.
 Overall height was also reduced by about 2.5 inches, with no reduction in headroom.

 As the overlay above shows, this was accomplished by shifting the powertrain forward about 4 inches, allowing the seats to be shifted forward a like amount.
 Moving the rear seat forward of the axle not only preserved headroom, but allowed the rear seat to be widened by about 9 inches.
-It did cost some rear legroom, but the new floorpan had sunken foot wells, and the seats were thinner than before, so total interior room was a bit better than before.
+It did cost some rear legroom, but the new floorpan had sunken foot wells, and the seats were thinner than before, so total interior room was a bit better than in 1948.
 There was about 30 percent more glass area as well.

 People still weren’t going to buy a Chevrolet for performance.
 The sole engine in the passenger car line was the 216.5 cu. in.
 (3,547 cc) Stovebolt Six, advertised at 90 gross horsepower.
 Unusually for this era, the very comprehensive Chevrolet specifications also included net ratings: 83 hp and 168 lb-ft of torque.
 The Stovebolt was a dependable lugger (net torque peak was at only 1,100 rpm!), but 83 net horsepower for 3,200+ pounds of Chevy meant only average performance.
 With the standard 4.11 axle, fuel economy was nothing special either, and top speed was limited to about 80 mph.
 You could have a 3.73 axle as a factory option in 1949, improving fuel economy and probably top speed at a further cost in acceleration.
 (Chevrolet didn’t yet offer factory overdrive, which would have been a desirable compromise.)
 However, a Ford V-8 was still the obvious choice for buyers concerned about performance.